denoland/std/collections/README.md

 ### zip

-Builds 2-tuples of elements from the given array with matching indices, stopping when the smaller array's end is reached
+Builds N-tuples of elements from the given N arrays with matching indices, stopping when the smallest array's end is reached

 ```ts
 import { zip } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";